UofT-DSI/visualization/02_activities/assignments/assignment_2.md

       (low to high effort ratings).
 Removing the group-based colour format made the graph immediately more clear.
 I also think the scatterplot provided far too much useless information.
 This graph, albeit not perfect, much more clearly communicates the extent to which effort and meaning might relate in a curvilinear way.
-It's no longer a matrix of dots and, instead, gives  sense of how meaningful different levels of exertion tends to feel.
+It's no longer a matrix of dots and, instead, gives a sense of how meaningful different levels of exertion tends to feel.
 Overall, I think this greatly improved the aesthetics and perceptual aspects with limited sacrifice to the substantive piece.
 I still will likely tweak or remove the line plot as it doessn't feel like it adds a lot, but here I like it as black to contrast